Light Needs: partial shade

 In winter, the air is drier due to the heat from the central heating.
 Regular spraying prevents leaf loss and also removes dust and vermin.

 The Pachira likes light but not direct sunlight.
 A place on the North or East is better than the south side.
 If the leaves turn yellow, the plant is getting too much light, place the plant + - 1 meter further from the window.
 If the leaves grow too fast (stretch), the Pachira is too dark and must be moved a little more to the window.

-It is sufficient to provide the pachira with fertilizers only during the growing season (spring and summer).
+It is enough to provide the pachira with fertilizers only during the growing period (spring and summer).
 Use liquid food for this (see alternative products).
-It is important that you never feed in the winter and do not give an overdose. (see instructions for use).
+It is important that you never feed in the winter and do not overdose. (see instructions for use).

 If the Pachira is under draft, the plant will drop its leaves.
 This is also possible if the plant gets too much water.

 The pachira is an ideal plant to give as a gift.